20th October – 1st November 2021

 Our journey will take us from the East to the West and you can be assured of many adventures along the way.
 So that we can really experience the less developed Eastern area of Bhutan 12 nights is the minimum recommended stay although a shorter 8 night stay is also an option (please ask for details).

 You will also have the opportunity to give hands on practical and financial support to the young adults that the charity supports.
-This is so much more than a standard tour and in addition we also plan to meet with Emma Slade’s teachers, to practice with them and to find out more about their way of life.
+This is so much more than a standard tour and in addition we also hope to meet with Emma Slade and/or her teachers, to practice with them and to find out more about their way of life.

 All in all this represents exceptional value for money for a meaningful adventure of a lifetime in this enchanting country that prides itself on its enviable sustainable model.

 To book or for more information contact Lisa on email email@example.com or call 07803 721135.